 Life Cycle Assessment

-The purpose and potential uses for the LCA are defined in this critical first phase.
-This planning phase of the LCA includes definition of the system boundary, pathways, assumptions, acknowledgement of limitations, preliminary data availability review and determination of the types of review that will be included in the LCA.
-Clearly defining these parameters early in the LCA provides clarity through the subsequent analytical phases; however, some revisions and iteration of the goal and scope should be expected as the LCA progresses.
+In this critical first phase, we define the LCA's purpose and potential uses.
+This planning phase includes defining the system boundary, pathways, and assumptions; acknowledging limitations; reviewing preliminary data availability; and determining the types of review.
+Clearly defining these parameters early in the LCA provides clarity through the subsequent analytical phases; however, some revisions and iterations of the goal and scope should be expected as the LCA progresses.

 Inventory Analysis